-The following factors were considered in preparing the Authority's budget for the fiscal year ending December 31, 2019.
+The following factors were considered in preparing the Authority's budget for the fiscal year ending December 31, 2021.

 - State of New Jersey economy including the impact on tenant income.
 Local inflationary, recessionary and employment trends, which can affect resident incomes and therefore the amount of rental income.
-Tenant rental payments are based on tenant income. - The need for Congress to fund the Department of Defense and Homeland Security due to the war on terrorism and other impending military activities will probably result in reduced appropriations for all other domestic program spending. - Continued increases in health care insurance are expected to impact employee benefits cost over the next several years. - Inflationary pressure on utility rates, supplies and other cost. - Trends in the housing market which affect rental housing available for the Section 8 tenants, along with the amount of the rents charged by the private landlords, are expected to have a continued impact on Section 8 HAP payments.
+Tenant rental payments are based on tenant income. - Inflationary pressure on utility rates, supplies and other cost. - Trends in the housing market which affect rental housing available for the Section 8 tenants, along with the amount of the rents charged by the private landlords, are expected to have a continued impact on Section 8 HAP payments.